ngrok/ngrok-docs/docs/faq/faq.md

 The first prototype for ngrok was committed on [March 20th, 2013](https://github.com/inconshreveable/ngrok/commit/8f4795ecac7f92c6b5a8c8970c65f26e5315fe4e).

-## Why does port scanning my ngrok domain show other open ports? {#open-ports-on-domain}

-ngrok uses a shared set of servers to service both HTTP(s)/TLS and TCP traffic.
-All HTTP(s)/TLS traffic is serviced on ports 80 and 443.
-For TCP traffic each customer is allocated one or more port(s) for their traffic.
-This means if you port scan a domain or ip address on the ngrok network you will potentially see a number of open ports.
-Those ports are configured to only route traffic to the customers who have allocated them.

-For HTTPS and TLS traffic ngrok uses [TLS SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to indicate which domain is being requested.
-This enables traffic to be routed to the correct customer.
-For TCP traffic ngrok uses the IP and port to indicate which customer to route traffic to.

-As with all publicly accessible IPs and ports on the internet anyone can send traffic to those endpoints, but ngrok provides a [number of mechanisms](/docs/guides/other-guides/security-dev-productivity/) to control what traffic actually gets routed to you ngrok agent or sdk.

 ## Why is my vendor asking me to install ngrok for 'site-to-site connectivity'? {#site-to-site-end-customer}